Osmosis: Role in living things

 Osmotic pressure is the main agent of support in many plants.
 The osmotic entry of water raises the turgor pressure exerted against the cell wall, until it equals the osmotic pressure, creating a steady state.

 When a plant cell is placed in a solution that is hypertonic relative to the cytoplasm, water moves out of the cell and the cell shrinks.
 In doing so, the cell becomes flaccid.
 In extreme cases, the cell becomes plasmolyzed – the cell membrane disengages with the cell wall due to lack of water pressure on it.

 When a plant cell is placed in a solution that is hypotonic relative to the cytoplasm, water moves into the cell and the cell swells to become turgid.

-Osmosis is responsible for the ability of plant roots to draw water from the soil.
-Plants concentrate solutes in their root cells by active transport, and water enters the roots by osmosis.
-Osmosis is also responsible for controlling the movement of guard cells.
+Osmosis also plays a vital role in human cells by facilitating the movement of water across cell membranes.
+This process is crucial for maintaining proper cell hydration, as cells can be sensitive to dehydration or overhydration.
+In human cells, osmosis is essential for maintaining the balance of water and solutes, ensuring optimal cellular function.
+Imbalances in osmotic pressure can lead to cellular dysfunction, highlighting the importance of osmosis in sustaining the health and integrity of human cells.

-In unusual environments, osmosis can be very harmful to organisms.
-For example, freshwater and saltwater aquarium fish placed in water of a different salinity than that to which they are adapted to will die quickly, and in the case of saltwater fish, dramatically.
-Another example of a harmful osmotic effect is the use of table salt to kill leeches and slugs.
+In certain environments, osmosis can be harmful to organisms.
+Freshwater and saltwater aquarium fish, for example, will quickly die should they be placed in water of a maladaptive salinity.
+The osmotic effect of table salt to kill leeches and slugs is another example of a way osmosis can cause harm to organisms.

-Suppose an animal or a plant cell is placed in a solution of sugar or salt in water.
+Suppose an animal or plant cell is placed in a solution of sugar or salt in water.